 Let me 1st say that I am not a photographer, and probably never will be!
 I am just a birder that takes a lot of photos of birds.
 Of course I try to get the best images I can, but I'm not bothered at all if the bird is distant, or if a branch cuts thru an otherwise nice shot.
 To me these are the shots that show how the bird would look in the field.
 I love the gorgeous, full-frame shots that others get.
 But, I likely won't spend the money necessary to get past the 400mm that I currently shoot at, at least not in the near future.

 I initially started digiscoping, and most of the images on here before late 2008 were taken with that method, or with a large-zoom P & S. I currently still digiscope when conditions are right, with a Canon S95 (now a Sony RX-100 II)and my Kowa 883.
 I finally got a Canon 50D and 400/5.6L in 2008, and wish I had much sooner.
-I also shoot with a Canon 7D, and Canon 70-200/2.8L IS II and 17-55/2.8 lenses.
-Generally for birds though, it is the 50D and 400/5.6 combo, with the others being used more for aviation and general photography.
+I now usually shoot with a Canon 7D Mk II body, and also have an original 7D along with the 50D.
+In addition to the 400/5.6, I shoot the Canon 70-200/2.8L IS II and 17-55/2.8 lenses.
+Generally for birds though, it is the 7D MK II and 400/5.6 combo, with the others being used more for aviation and general photography.

 I am married, and live in McKenzie, TN.
 I work for Owens Corning Fiberglass in Jackson, TN.
 My work lets me travel abroad occasionally,which helps with my birding a bit.